More than 60% of UK adults don't have a Will.

-· If you are single, your estate could be left to your friends, family or a charity of your choice.
+· If you're single, your estate could be left to your friends, family or a charity of your choice

-· If your spouse re-marries, children you have together could be literally left out in the cold and a new family inherit what your children should have received.
+· If your spouse re-marries, children you have together could be left out in the cold and a new family could inherit what your children should recieve

-You should appoint someone or people you trust to make decisions about your health and welfare, property and finances if you are unable to make those decisions yourself.
+You should appoint someone or people you trust to make decisions about your health and welfare, property and finances if you're unable to make those decisions yourself.

-Just like making a Will and LPA is a plan for the future which you put in place to help you if you are incapacitated by serious Illnesses such as stroke or accident, but it must be made whilst you still have mental capacity.
-Once you lose mental capacity you cannot appoint anyone to act for you.
-Your representatives must then apply to the Court of Protection for permission to handle the simplest of your affairs a process which can be lengthy and expensive.
+Just like making a Will, an LPA is a plan for the future that you put in place to help you if you're incapacitated by a serious illness such as a stroke.
+It must be made whilst you still have mental capacity; once you lose this you can't appoint anyone to act for you.
+Your representatives must then apply to the Court of Protection for permission to handle the simplest of your affairs; a process that can be lengthy and expensive.

-It is true that you are not bound to use the services of a solicitor to handle the probate process for you – you can do it yourself if you have the time and patience.
-However, we know that for most of us, dealing with the loss of a loved one is stressful enough without having to consider issues of inheritance tax, paying bills, valuing the estate and the myriad of matters which must be dealt with when someone dies.
+It's true that you're not bound to use the services of a solicitor to handle the probate process; you can do it yourself if you have the time and patience.
+However, dealing with the loss of a loved one is a stressful experience without having to consider the issues that must be dealt with when someone dies.

 We will agree a fixed fee for our services to avoid any expensive and unnecessary costs.